 homework 11: the adventure of the 2001 dimensions

-Watson, a distinguished-looking MD/PhD student who seems to be close confidante of Holmes and who's recently returned from some field work in Afghanistan, comes to you with a problem.
-He says he was impressed by the lab meeting you gave on Wiggins' K-means analysis a few weeks ago.
-He's been working with a single cell RNA-seq data set from the sand mouse retina.
+Watson, a distinguished-looking MD/PhD student who's recently returned from some field work in Afghanistan, comes to you with a problem.
+He says he was impressed by the lab meeting you gave on Wiggins' K-means analysis a couple of weeks ago.
+He's been working with a single cell RNA-seq data set from the glands of a langur monkey.
 Under the microscope, he sees, clear as day, 8 morphologically distinct cell types.
 But in his RNA-seq data, try as he may, he can't seem to find any intelligible differences in their gene expression patterns.
 He's convinced that the differences must lie in some of the 2001 neuron-specific sand mouse genes, but he's been unable to identify a meaningful clustering by K-means or other methods.
 He implores you to take a look at his counts data, which are based on 200 single cell RNA-seq experiments and in tidy format, with each gene as a column and each observation as a row.
 In the figure below, he shows you a heat map in which he's drawn horizontal white lines to separate his k=8 K-means clusters.

 You can 'open image in new tab' to make this figure bigger.